The Mysterious Stranger: Paine-Duneka text of 1916

-The edition published in 1916 (in seven parts in Harper's Magazine, and separately as a book published by Harper's) is composed mainly of a heavily edited Chronicle of Young Satan, with a slightly altered version of the ending from No. 44 tacked on.
+The edition published in 1916 (in seven parts in Harper's Magazine, and separately as a book published by Harper & Brothers) is composed mainly of a heavily edited Chronicle of Young Satan, with a slightly altered version of the ending from No. 44 tacked on.
 Albert Bigelow Paine, who had sole possession of Twain's unfinished works after Twain's death and kept them private, claimed that he had searched through Twain's manuscripts and had found the proper intended ending for The Mysterious Stranger.
 After Paine's death in 1937, Bernard DeVoto became the possessor of Twain's manuscripts and released them to the public.
 In the 1960s, critics studied the original copies of the story and found that the ending Paine chose for The Mysterious Stranger referred to the characters from different versions of the story (such as No. 44 instead of Satan) and the original names had been crossed out and written over in Paine's handwriting.

 In 1963, scholars led by researcher John S. Tuckey carefully examined Twain's papers and manuscripts and discovered that Paine had not only tampered with and patched together three previously unfinished manuscripts but also had with assistance from Frederick Duneka added passages not written by Twain in order to complete The Mysterious Stranger.
 The book version that was published nonetheless maintains Twain's criticisms of what he believed to be the hypocrisy of conventional religion.

 According to editor W. M. Gibson, Paine's volume was a literary fraud that went undetected for more than 40 years.
 Nevertheless, Gibson also admits that "the cut, cobbled-together, partially falsified text has the power to move and to satisfy esthetically despite its flaws."